-Please complete and return to: andrewthomas@bevendean.brighton-hove.sch.uk, who will acknowledge receipt and explain what action will be taken.
+Please complete and return to the Headteacher, via the school office, who will acknowledge receipt and explain what action will be taken.
 If you require help in completing the form, please contact the school office.
 You can also ask third party organisations like the Citizens Advice to help you.